After Wisdom Tooth Removal

 After you are finished biting on gauze and the blood clots have formed, you may eat anything that requires little to no chewing such as Jell-O, pudding, yogurt, apple sauce.
 Once the dental freezing has worn off, you can progress to a soft diet that could include pasta, soup, chicken, eggs, porridge, etc. Your food intake will be limited for the first few days.
 You should compensate for this by increasing your fluid intake.
 At least 5-6 glasses of liquid should be taken daily.
 Try not to miss any meals.
 You will feel better, have more strength, less discomfort and heal faster if you continue to eat.

 Avoid small particle foods or foods that break down into crunch pieces, such as chips, popcorn, whole grain foods, foods with seeds, nuts, raw vegetables, rice, ground meat.
-These foods are more likely to get lodged in the surgical site and are difficult to rise out.
+These foods are more likely to get lodged in the surgical site and are difficult to rinse out.
 Avoiding these foods for a couple weeks is advised.

 Keep the mouth clean